Jbruinsma/Unchained/README.md

 Unchained is a complete reimagining of my original project, TuneTrack — a music playlist tool I built when first learning web development.
 While TuneTrack focused on in-browser playlist management, Unchained expands that idea into a full-featured personal music platform, built from the ground up with modern architecture and deep customization.

-This project is designed to balance freedom, control, and ownership — you manage your own music files, create your own listening experience, and define your own data structures.
+This project is designed to balance freedom, control, and ownership — you manage your own music files and create your own listening experience.

 ---